-- The organisation is a completely NUT-FREE organisation. - This includes, but is not limited to: ingredients, foods or meals containing any type of nut, nutella, pesto, peanut butter, and/or any products containing nut oils, e.g., some nappy creams. - Families are discouraged from sending their child into the service with any food from home, unless pre-approved, to avoid severe allergic reactions. - Nuts, peanut butter, nutella, lollies, chocolates, muesli bars, and/or confectionary are not to be brought into the service. - Children are discouraged from entering the service whilst consuming food. - If a child has eaten nutella or peanut butter before entering the service, families must ensure that they have washed their child's hands and faces before arrival. - Any food brought into the service, e.g., birthday cake or baby food, must be approved by the nominated supervisor, responsible persons or food safety supervisor.
-These guidelines have been developed to minimise the risk of exposure to children whom are at risk of anaphylaxis. - Families are discouraged from leaving food in their child's bag.
+- The organisation is a completely NUT-FREE organisation. - This includes, but is not limited to: ingredients, foods or meals containing any type of nut, Nutella, pesto, peanut butter, and/or any products containing nut oils, e.g., some nappy creams. - Families are discouraged from sending their child into the service with any food from home, unless pre-approved, to avoid severe allergic reactions. - Nuts, peanut butter, Nutella, Iollies, chocolates, muesli bars, and/or confectionary are not to be brought into the service. - Children are discouraged from entering the service whilst consuming food. - If a child has eaten Nutella or peanut butter before entering the service, families must ensure that they have washed their child's hands and faces before arrival. - Any food brought into the service, e.g., birthday cake or baby food, must be approved by the nominated supervisor, responsible persons or food safety supervisor.
+These guidelines have been developed to minimise the risk of exposure to children whom are at risk of anaphylaxis.